cyclus/cyclus.github.com/source/cep/cep18.rst

 offers, requests, and matched offers and requests.
 This ambiguity can be addressed during a refactor to provide clarity to future developers.
 Third, there is no defined structure to the market-facility interaction.
-This interaction is the core purpose of Cyclus' Dynamic Resource Exchange concern, but users and developers are required to define their own interactions (e.g., sending offers during the tick phase).
+This interaction is the core purpose of |Cyclus|' Dynamic Resource Exchange concern, but users and developers are required to define their own interactions (e.g., sending offers during the tick phase).
 The original conception of the tick-tock paradigm was to define a notion of time before the resource exchange (i.e., a